About adaptive coding on countable alphabets: Redundancy of AC-code

-Note that if the hazard rate is strictly increasing, $Y_{n,n}-U(n)$ satisfies a law of large numbers \citep[See][]{And70}.

-The proof of proposition \ref{prop:bounds:maxim:monotonehazard} relies on a quantile coupling argument and on a sequence of computational steps inspired by extreme value theory \citep{HaaFei06} and concentration of measure theory \citep{ledoux:2001}.
+\end{prop} \begin{rem} If the hazard rate is strictly increasing, $Y_{n,n}-U(n)$ satisfies a law of large numbers \citep[See][]{And70}.
+We refer to \citep{boutho2012} for more results about concentration inequalities for order statistics. \end{rem} \begin{rem} The upper bound on $\mathbb{E}[Y_{n,n} ] $ may be tight.
+For example it allows to establish that the expected value of the maximum of $n$ independent standard Gaussian random variables is less than $\sqrt{2 H_n -\ln H_n -\ln \pi}$ \citep{boutho2012}. \end{rem} The proof of proposition \ref{prop:bounds:maxim:monotonehazard} relies on a quantile coupling argument and on a sequence of computational steps inspired by extreme value theory \citep{HaaFei06} and concentration of measure theory \citep{ledoux:2001}.
 The proof also takes advantage of the R\'enyi representation of order statistics \citep[See][Chapter 2]{HaaFei06}.
 The next theorem rephrases this classical result.

 \begin{thm} \textsc{(r\'enyi's representation)} Let $(X_{1,n},\ldots,X_{n,n})$ denote the order statistics of an independent sample picked according to a distribution function $F$.
 Then $(X_{1,n},\ldots,X_{n,n})$ is distributed as $(U(\exp(E_{1,n})),\ldots,U(\exp(E_{n,n})))$ where $U\colon (1,\infty)\rightarrow \mathbb{R}$ is defined by $U(t)= \inf\{ x\colon F(x)\geq 1-1/t\}$ and $(E_{1,n},\ldots,E_{n,n})$ are the order statistics of an $n$-sample of the exponential distribution with scale parameter $1$.
 Agreeing on $E_{0,n}=0$, $(E_{i,n}-E_{i-1,n})_{1\leq i\leq n}$ are independent and exponentially distributed with scale parameter $1/(n+1-i)$. \end{thm}